Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The heap is structured as per-execution-thread arenas (accessible only by the execution thread itself and the global collector thread) and a global arena accessible by all threads.

 ## Per-Thread Arenas
-Each thread/process has its own nursery heap, typically 8kib.
+Each thread/process has its own nursery heap, typically about 8kib.
 All allocations are done in the nursery except for large objects that would not fit.
-This is allocated in the nursery arena.
 The heap grows up.
 When there is no room for the current allocation, the heap will be collected to the teen arena.
 Because these are thread-private, there is no locking required for allocation in the nursery or teen arenas.
 The teen arena is several times larger than the nursery.

 The nursery and teen arenas are both collected using a copying collector.
 Copying collectors are very fast when a significant portion of the content is garbage, because they only examine the live content of the heap.
 The roots for collection are the stack of contexts.